 Resources | Subject Notes | Computer Science

-Normalisation is a crucial process in database design aimed at reducing data redundancy and improving data integrity.
+Normalisation is a crucial process in database design that aims to reduce data redundancy and improve data integrity.
 It involves organising a database into multiple tables and defining relationships between those tables.
-The goal is to eliminate anomalies that can occur during insertion, update, and deletion operations.
+The goal is to eliminate anomalies that can occur during data insertion, deletion, and modification.

-Poorly designed databases can suffer from several anomalies:
+Without normalisation, databases can suffer from several problems:

-Normal forms (1NF, 2NF, 3NF, BCNF) are a set of rules that define the conditions a relational database must satisfy to achieve optimal structure.
-Each normal form builds upon the previous one, addressing specific types of redundancy.
+Normal forms (1NF, 2NF, 3NF, BCNF) are a set of rules that define the level of normalisation a database table should achieve.
+Each normal form builds upon the previous one, addressing specific types of anomalies.

 A table is in 1NF if: